Thomas A. Lasko, MD, PhD

-I am an Assistant Professor of Biomedical Informatics in the School of Medicine at Vanderbilt University.
+I am an Associate Professor of Biomedical Informatics in the School of Medicine at Vanderbilt University, and an Associate Professor of Computer Science in the School of Engineering.
 I earned an MD from the UCSD School of Medicine, an SM in Medical Informatics from the Harvard-MIT Division of Health Sciences and Technology, and a PhD in Computer Science from MIT's Computer Science and Artificial Intelligence Laboratory, advised by Pete Szolovits and Staal Vinterbo.
 I completed my clinical internship at the wonderful Gundersen Lutheran Medical Center (where I learned all of the ways that working on a farm can be harmful or fatal.
 Such as falling into a manure pit and asphyxiating on the hydrogen sulfide.
 Or jumping in to rescue that person and suffering the same fate.
 The third guy usually decides not to jump in.) and a postdoctoral fellowship with Octo Barnett in Harvard's Laboratory of Computer Science at Massachusetts General Hospital.
 Before switching to computational medicine, my first career was as an optical engineer; I designed and built prototype fiberoptic sensors for aircraft at Science Applications International Corporation and developed the optics for a high-speed optical genetic sequencer at a (now defunct!) startup.
 My bachelor's degree is in Physics.

 Following grad school, where my computer science degree focused on medical machine learning, I was a software engineer at Google, where I worked on unsupervised methods to learn clinically relevant patterns from the thousands of medical books in Google Books and from the mind-bogglingly-massive Google query stream.
 I also developed the algorithm and prototype for Google Symptom Search, a purely data-driven computational diagnosis engine that uses the entire Web as its input dataset.